unitaryfund/mitiq/docs/source/examples/scaling.md

 ## Comparison

 To get started, we can demo what these two functions do to a small GHZ circuit.
-Each function (`fold_global` and `insert_id_layers`) take a circuit, and a specified scale factor which controls how much to increase the depth of the specified circuit.
+Each function (`fold_global` and `insert_id_layers`) will take a circuit, and a specified scale factor as inputs.
+The argument `scale_factor` controls how much to increase the depth of the input circuit so that the achieved scale factor is exactly equal, or very close, to the specified scale factor.

 ```{code-cell} ipython3
 from mitiq.benchmarks import generate_ghz_circuit